getodk/central/README.md

 Upgrading to the latest version
 -------------------------------

-* Log onto your server and navigate back to the project directory (likely `cd effective-spork`).
+* Log onto your server and navigate back to the project directory (likely `cd central`).
 * Get the latest version of the infrastructure: `git pull`.
     * If you have made local changes to the files, you may have to start with `git stash`, then run `git stash pop` after you perform the `pull`.
 * Get the latest client and server: `git submodule update -i`.
 * Build your server from the latest code you just fetched: `docker-compose build`.
-* Restart the running server to pick up the changes: `systemctl restart docker-compose@effective-spork`.
+* Restart the running server to pick up the changes: `systemctl restart docker-compose@central`.